natenka/pyneng-book-en/docs/source/book/14_regex/syntax.rst

 * then goes an example of  string int_line
 * in line 3 a search pattern is passed to ``search`` function plus string int_line in which the match is searched

-In this case we are simply looking for whether there is ‘MTU’ substring in string int_line.
+In this case we are simply looking for whether there is 'MTU' substring in string int_line.
 If it exists, ``match`` variable will contain a special Match object:

 .. code:: python